-The "verb" above can be any of open, run, cloud, or present.
-The last two are for shared projects in the Snap! cloud; the first two are for projects that have been exported and made available anywhere on the Internet.
+The "verb" above can be any of open, run, cloud, present, or dl.
+The last three are for shared projects in the Snap! cloud; the first two are for projects that have been exported and made available anywhere on the Internet.